NHERI-SimCenter/WE-UQ/Examples/weuq-0013/README.rst

    The user can interact with the plot as follows.

-   - Windows: left-click sets the Y axis (ordinate). right-click sets the X axis (abscissa).
+   - Windows: left-click sets the Y axis (ordinate), while right-click sets the X axis (abscissa).
    - MAC: fn-clink, option-click, and command-click all set the Y axis (ordinate). ctrl-click sets the X axis (abscissa).

 Visualizing the CFD Output